cgewecke/hardhat-gas-reporter/docs/advanced.md

 ## OP Stack L1 Data Costs

-Optimism and Base networks L1 data costs are calculated using [these formulae from their docs][9].
-If you've configured the reporter to fetch market data, the `baseFee` and `blobBaseFee` components of the cost equations are pulled from the live network.
-However, the scalar constants applied to these fees are hardcoded by default (because they're constants set by the network operator & don't fluctuate in a demand auction).
+Optimism and Base networks L1 data costs are calculated using [formulae from their docs][9].
+If you've configured the reporter to fetch market data, the `baseFee` and `blobBaseFee` components of these cost equations are pulled from the live network.
+However, the scalar constant components are hardcoded in the plugin (because they're set by the network operator & don't fluctuate in a demand auction).

 You can verify that the scalar values correctly reflect the current network settings by checking them at:
 + [Base GasPriceOracle][10]